KnatteAnka/TinyColor/README.md

 # TinyColor
+Modified version to show a different output of toHexString() to be like Red:255 Green:0 Blue:0 Intensity:50% to be used in a Android Wemos Led List projekt. this way the script that uses this script in not needed to modify.
 ## JavaScript color tooling

 TinyColor is a small, fast library for color manipulation and conversion in JavaScript.
 It allows many forms of input, while providing color conversions and other color utility functions.
 It has no dependencies.